Why Iron Pills Make You Sick & what you Can Do About it

 This article will delve into the scientific explanations behind why iron supplements may induce nausea and gastrointestinal discomfort.
 We'll explore how iron is absorbed in the body, why this process might cause nausea, and strategies to mitigate these uncomfortable symptoms.

-Why Do I Feel Sick After Taking Iron?
+Why Do I Feel Sick or Nauseous After Taking Iron?

 Taking iron supplements can make you feel sick due to the way traditional iron interacts with your gastrointestinal system.
 When you swallow an iron pill, it lands in your stomach and comes into contact with stomach acid.
 For some people, this process can irritate the lining of the stomach and lead to feelings of nausea or even vomiting.